KevinBrack/Unity-2018-Cookbook/Chapter01_coreUI/notes.md

 We access the flowchart by going to `tools` => `Fungus` => `Flowchart Window`.

 In the flow chart we select the only node in it, go to the inspector, change the name, and add a new command by pressing `[+]` => `narritive` => `say` in the inspector.

+# Creating a Fungus character dialague with images

+In order to add an image you need to add a character.
+After we add the characters and images, when we add a say command to the base node, we select a character, and the image we added.
+Then add the text.